Vision 2030 document

-This is a living document which is still being updated.
+This is a living document and changes may occur.

 Brief introduction to CUT's Vision 2030